 Individual Privacy Rights

-CLG Na Fianna(the Club), County, Province and Central Council of the GAA process personal data to administer and conduct GAA related activities.
+CLG Na Fianna(the Club), County, Province and Central Council of the GAA, LGFA and Camogie Association process personal data to administer and conduct GAA related activities.
 This includes membership and player registrations, team sheets, disciplinary processes, communications and notifications of GAA events, club fundraising activities, coaching activities and compliance related requirements (i.e. vetting and insurance).
 We will never share your information with third parties for any purpose without your consent.

 The General Data Protection Regulation (‘GDPR’) is applicable from 25th May 2018 and is designed to give individuals more control over their personal data.